justinli0423/Tractor/README.md

     - playing round class
       - send bottom cards ('originalBottom')
       - receive bottom cards ('newBottom')

+  - auto generate trump if not called
+    - if all 4 "finish bids" have been emitted and trump is undefined, random generate
+      - using random generator to between p1 and p4
+      - just redeal if no trump has been called? (should be almost no work)

   - factor socket helpers into different file (e.g. socketUtils.js & listeners.js)
   - factor socket listeners into stages